trothr/nord/README.md

 ========

 When hosted on z/VM, NORD is most easily installed via NORDAUTO.

-NORDAUTO itself is just a web-oriented loader and can be used to bootstrap any Linux distribution.
+NORDAUTO itself is just a CMS-based web-oriented loader and can be used to bootstrap any Linux distribution.
+Try it!

 See the "nordauto" directory of this project, or download from http://www.casita.net/pub/nord/nordauto/nordauto.vmarc